gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-This API allows get Inventories data for particular company.
+Allows to get Inventories data for particular company.

 *Returned Response:*